mvkrishnas/Azure-Queue-Storage/README.md

 	•	Messages in Storage queues are typically first-in-first-out, but sometimes they can be out of order; for example, when a message's visibility timeout duration expires.
 	•	DequeueCount count is maintained by Azure Queue service, this is per message count.
 The DequeueCount element has a value of 1 the first time the message is dequeued.
 This value is incremented each time the message is subsequently dequeued

-Add below NuGet packages
+Add NuGet packages

 	•	Azure.storage.queue
 	•	Microsoft.extensions.azure
 	•	Microsoft.extensions.hosting

-Add below extension in Configureservices in startup.cs file
+Add extension in Configureservices in startup.cs file

 	•	AddHostedService – for background service